tomhallmain/health_data_parser/README.md

 - `abnormal_results_by_code.txt` contains a list of abnormal results by code if any found

-- `abnormal_results_by_interpretation` contains a table of all lab codes against abnormal results categories found ("LOW OUT OF RANGE", "Low in range", "Non-negative result", "High in range", "HIGH OUT OF RANGE")
+- `abnormal_results_by_interpretation.csv` contains a table of all lab codes against abnormal results categories found ("LOW OUT OF RANGE", "Low in range", "Non-negative result", "High in range", "HIGH OUT OF RANGE")

 ## Limitations